China's exports surge on hot demand for PPE, remote working tech

 Booming sales of fridges, toasters and microwaves to households across the locked-down world have helped propel China’s manufacturing engine back to life, super-charging demand for key metals like steel, copper and aluminium, after a sharp slump early in the year.

-In another sign of brisk trade, China’s export surge and the low turnaround rate of containers from abroad have triggered a recent shortage of containers domestically, state media China Daily reported.
+In another sign of buoyant trade, China’s export surge and the low turnaround rate of containers from abroad have triggered a recent shortage of containers domestically, state media China Daily reported.

-A spate of early month economic data showed China’s economic recovery from the coronavirus pandemic has stepped up, with manufacturing surveys showing new export orders expanding at a faster pace for November.
+A spate of early indicators showed China’s economic recovery from the coronavirus pandemic has stepped up, with manufacturing surveys showing new export orders expanding at a faster pace for November.

-A sharp appreciation of the yuan in recent months could also cloud the outlook for exporters.
+That comes despite a sharp appreciation in the yuan in recent months, which some fear could hit exporters.
 Some firms reported that a strong yuan squeezed profits and reduced export orders in November, the statistics bureau said this week.

 The yuan has booked six straight months of gains, its longest such winning streak since late 2014, and is trading at 2-1/2 year highs.